 Though well rooted in all that had happened beforehand, the Celtic/iron age period brought a cultural upswing from around 500 BCE onward - around the same time as the rise of classical Greece.
 Iron age people were nature-lovers in a different way to bronze age people.
 They weren't great temple builders or geoengineering nerds as the bronzies - they preferred natural features such as springs, great trees, glades and hilltops.
 Though writing was available to them, they wrote nothing down.

 In Penwith the iron age peaked around 200 to 1 BCE.
-Then between CE 100 and about 350 Cornwall went through a downturn - the Cornish tin trade slumped, and also the rise of the Roman empire shifted things eastward, making Penwith no longer as ocal as it once was.
+Then between CE 100 and about 350 Cornwall went through a downturn - the Cornish tin trade slumped, and also the rise of the Roman empire shifted things eastward, making Penwith no longer as focal as it once was.
 Upcountry the Roman occupation dominated England for 350 years from the 60s CE to CE 410.

-Then, after the withdrawal of Rome, during the so-called dark age or early medieval period that followed from the 400s to the 900s, Cornwall went through a time of chiefdoms, early Christian saints, the Celtic Christian church and relative cultural revival, together with other Celtic regions, holding off the Saxons at the river Tamar.
+Then, after the withdrawal from Britannia of Rome, during the so-called dark age or early medieval period that followed from the 400s to the 900s, Cornwall went through a time of chiefdoms, early Christian saints, the Celtic Christian church and relative cultural revival, together with other Celtic regions, holding off the Saxons at the river Tamar.
 During this time it regained some of its centrality.